 The easiest and most commonly used technique by markets after receiving the content is “translating” it to the local language then posting it again.
 Well, yes, it’s locally understood now, but not necessarily relevant yet!

 A more complex and effective technique would be introducing the local language content and local insights as well.
 You basically study the content asset, think, or research until you find a local link.
 This link could be historical, serious, or even sarcastic.
 You are just trying to grab attention and to increase the share-ability potential.
 Don’t worry.
 Your main asset will remain as serious as it originally is.

 “DC Shoes” did a project recently titled “Pipe Dream” where they made the Red Bull Athlete “Robbie Madison” dream come true by surfing the beach in Tahiti over his Dirt Bike!
 Yes, they did.

 Red Bull Egypt wanted to capitalize on the fact that Robbie Madison is a Red Bull athlete and that Red Bull globally is proud.
 However, they figured that the “proud” tone of voice and the sense of achievement should solely go to “DC Shoes” who did the project.
 So, they decided to take a more “Sarcastic” tone of voice using a local insight: Food delivery in Egypt is as important as the national anthem.

 So they posted a picture of the athlete on his dirt bike in the middle of the sea with a caption: “Does this mean the beginning of beach delivery?” and included a link to the original story and clip.

-The reach and engagement organically in 24 hours was massive, so they decided to spend a couple of hundred dollars to promote the post, and check below the INSANSE results in 72 hours:
+The reach and engagement organically in 24 hours was massive, so they decided to spend a couple of hundred dollars on promoting the post, and check below the INSANE results in 72 hours: